nvolkova/btm-2016/R-course/Readme.md

 # Basic R course

+In order to use the tutorials, please download them to your computer and open with your browser.

 ## Introduction

 Please start with [Introduction](https://github.com/nvolkova/btm-2016/blob/master/R-course/Introduction.html) tutorial.
 At the end of it, you will find some exercises.
 Solutions to these exercises can be found [here](https://github.com/nvolkova/btm-2016/blob/master/R-course/Excercises_for_basic_R.R).